bnpy/bnpy/README.md

 These are all variants of *variational inference*, a family of optimization algorithms.
 We plan to eventually support sampling methods (Markov chain Monte Carlo) too.

-# Demos
+# Examples

-You can find many examples of **bnpy** in action in our curated set of  [IPython notebooks](http://nbviewer.ipython.org/urls/bitbucket.org/michaelchughes/bnpy-dev/raw/master/demos/DemoIndex.ipynb).
+You can find many examples of **bnpy** in action in our curated [Example Gallery](todo).

-These same demos are also directly available on our [wiki](http://bitbucket.org/michaelchughes/bnpy-dev/wiki/demos/DemoIndex.rst).
+These same demos are also directly available on our [github](https://github.com/bnpy/bnpy/tree/master/examples).

 # Quick Start

-You can use **bnpy** from the terminal, or from within Python.
+You can use **bnpy** from a command line/terminal, or from within Python.
 Both options require specifying a dataset, an allocation model, an observation model (likelihood), and an algorithm.
 Optional keyword arguments with reasonable defaults allow control of specific model hyperparameters, algorithm parameters, etc.

-Below, we show how to call bnpy to train a 8 component Gaussian mixture model on the default AsteriskK8 toy dataset (shown below).
+Below, we show how to call bnpy to train a 8 component Gaussian mixture model on a default toy dataset (shown below).
 In both cases, log information is printed to stdout, and all learned model parameters are saved to disk.

 ## Calling from the terminal/command-line

 ```
-$ python -m bnpy.Run AsteriskK8 FiniteMixtureModel Gauss EM --K 8
+$ python -m bnpy.Run /path/to/dataset.csv FiniteMixtureModel Gauss EM --K 8
 ```

 ## Calling directly from Python

 ```
 import bnpy
-bnpy.run('AsteriskK8', 'FiniteMixtureModel', 'Gauss', 'EM', K=8)
+bnpy.run('/path/to/dataset.csv', 'FiniteMixtureModel', 'Gauss', 'EM', K=8)
 ```

 ## Other examples
 Train Dirichlet-process Gaussian mixture model (DP-GMM) via full-dataset variational algorithm (aka "VB" for variational Bayes).

 ```
-python -m bnpy.Run AsteriskK8 DPMixtureModel Gauss VB --K 8
+python -m bnpy.Run /path/to/dataset.csv DPMixtureModel Gauss VB --K 8
 ```

 Train DP-GMM via memoized variational, with birth and merge moves, with data divided into 10 batches.

 ```
-python -m bnpy.Run AsteriskK8 DPMixtureModel Gauss moVB --K 8 --nBatch 10 --moves birth,merge
+python -m bnpy.Run /path/to/dataset.csv DPMixtureModel Gauss memoVB --K 8 --nBatch 10 --moves birth,merge
 ```

 ## Quick help